Why I'm Not Sure I Want To Leave Lockdown

 Am I happier now?
 Surely, I cannot be happier.
 Not now.
 Not when I am also angry, sad and afraid.
 How can I yearn for lockdown to end and also be scared of what might happen if it does?
 How can I be grieving what someone recently called 'the old world' in a WhatsApp exchange and, at the same time, not yet be able to step into the new one.

-As Boris Johnson and his government contemplate lifting lockdown and easing the measures put in place to keep us all apart, it turns out that, like me, fewer than one in five members of the British public think now is the right time to reopen schools, restaurants, pubs and stadiums.
+As the government contemplates lifting lockdown and easing the measures put in place to keep us all apart, it turns out that, like me, fewer than one in five members of the British public think now is the right time to reopen schools, restaurants, pubs and stadiums.
 Our opposition to reopening restaurants and pubs is even higher.
 Just 11% of people think the time is right to consider reopening restaurants, while 78% are against.
 Only 9% believe it would be correct to consider reopening pubs, while 81% are against.

 And at the same time, like me, half of British adults feel anxious about lockdown and worry about job security and making ends meet.